JuddieMoya/towerofhanoi/README.md

 Meeting One:  22/6/2020 09:15 - Met on zoom to discuss the plan of action for the project.
 Set time for second meeting.
 Meeting Two:  23/6/2020 - Worked independently to create a plan for the JS side of the project.
 Meeting Three: 24/6/2020 10:30 - Zoom meeting to work through the JS code.
+Meeting Four:  25/6/2020 09:30 - Breakout room session to finalize the project.

 Questions/Plan
 create a way to select a disc to be moved